+When it comes to roofing, there are many factors that determine how long your roof will last.
 Slate, copper and tile roofs, which are at the higher end of the price spectrum, can last more than 50 years.
-You can usually expect your roof to last about 20 years.
+On the other hand, asphalt shingles usually last between 12 and 30 years.
 However, the actual lifespan of your roof depends on several things, including the type of roofing materials that were used and the environment.

+However, there are many options homeowners and commercial property owners should consider when choosing the best type of roofing material.
 Metal roofs are becoming increasingly popular: they typically have a longer lifespan than asphalt options, but they are also more expensive to install.
-If your roof is only a few years old and you notice any of the problems mentioned above, you may need professionals to examine it, as it could become a bigger problem, especially if you are considering selling your home in the near future.
-If you witness these signs, you'll definitely want to look at a new roof, or at least contact a roofing contractor for an evaluation.
-Follow the steps to find out what factors affect the life of your roof and determine when you should research replacement options.
+Clay roofs can easily protect your home for 50 years or more.
+If you witness signs such as cedar slats splitting, loosening or letting in water, roof replacement should be considered.
+If your roof is only a few years old and you notice any of these problems, you may need professionals to examine it, as it could become a bigger problem, especially if you are considering selling your home in the near future.
+To get the longest life out of your roof in the US, be aware of the different materials of the roof in relation to the weather.

 For example, metal standing seam roofs can last 50 years or even longer depending on climate, property type and several other environmental factors such as protruding trees and moisture percentage.
 If you're comfortable with DIY, you can often fix or apply new shingles to your roof yourself.
 There are a variety of guides online for performing roof repairs.
 However, we always suggest going with a roofing company if you have questions or doubts about your DIY skills or you just don't want to climb onto your roof yourself.
 So when should you replace your roof?
 The answer to that question is not going to be the same for everyone.
 It depends on factors such as quality, durability and type of material chosen.